twesterhout/lattice-symmetries/README.md

-We also provide a [Conda environment file](https://github.com/twesterhout/lattice-symmetries/blob/master/conda-devel.yml) which contains the required dependencies (except Git).
+We also provide a [Conda environment file](https://github.com/twesterhout/lattice-symmetries/blob/master/conda-devel.yml) for a Linux system which contains the required dependencies (except Git).

 First step is to clone the repository: